The latest news from the Fyne community

 Rounded Rectangles

-Thanks to the hard work of Renlite we have finally been able to add rounded radius to the rectangle primitive in our canvas pacakge.
+Thanks to the hard work of Renlite we have finally been able to add rounded radius to the rectangle primitive in our canvas package.
 In addition this means that rectangles are drawn faster than ever, speeding up all Fyne applications as a bonus!

 Apps using Fyne v2.4.0 and above will have a new theme that makes use of this to round the corners of buttons.
 And of course this is part of the theme API as well so your app, or custom theme, can control this like all other sizes in your visual style.